gootik/this-week-in-erlang/about.md

 4. Add remote, which is your repo from the first step, to your new branch `git remote add gh-pages https://github.com/<yourName>/<yourMaster>/gh-pages`. _yourName_ is your account name and _yourMaster_ is your repository.
 5. Push new branch to remote `git push gh-pages`.
 6. Update `_config.yml` file by changing `baseurl: "<branchName>"` _branchName_ is your branch name where _gh-pages_ resides.
 See [configuration](#configuration).

+#### Method 3: Run it locally

+1. Download [zip](https://github.com/AWEEKJ/Kiko-plus/archive/master.zip) or clone it `git clone https://github.com/AWEEKJ/Kiko-plus`.
+2. Go inside folder and run `jekyll serve` or `rake preview`.
+This will build a website which you can access [https://localhost:4000](https://localhost:4000).
+You need to have [Jekyll](https://jekyllrb.com/docs/installation/) installed to do this.

 ## Configuration